huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `initializer_timeout` - (Optional, Int) Specifies the maximum duration the function can be initialized.
 Value range:
   1s to 300s.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the function.
-Changing this creates a new function.
+  Changing this will create a new resource.

 * `vpc_id`  - (Optional, String) Specifies the ID of VPC.